thumbliner/thumbliner/pep.md

 ---

 > “At Barcelona, we were taught that the ball is the most important thing.
-Without the ball, you can't win.”
+Without the ball, you can't win.”<br>
 > — Pep Guardiola

 ---